Two-Piece vs. Three-Piece Suit: When, Why and How

-There are two things that every gentleman should know — how to tie a Windsor knot and when to wear a three-piece suit over a two-piece.
+There are two things that every gentleman should know: how to tie a Windsor knot and when to wear a two piece vs. a three-piece suit.

-Ok, maybe there are more than just two things that every gentleman should know but you take our point!
-Here, we’ll give you a lowdown on everything you need to know about two-piece suits vs. their three-piece cousins.
+Okay, maybe there are more than just two things that every gentleman should know but you take our point!
+Here, we give you a lowdown on everything you need to know about two vs. three-piece suits.

 A two-piece suit is probably what most people think of when they think of a “suit.”
 Comprised of a jacket and matching trousers, but these are not really the only prerequisites for a two-piece suit.
 In the right scenario, a waistcoat with trousers can make the perfect look too!

-Coming in a variety of colours, styles, and patterns, two-piece suits can do it all.
-They can be two- or three-button (and in some rare cases, single-button).
-They can be single- or double-breasted, and come in any fit, colour, and design you can imagine.
+Available in a variety of colours, styles, and patterns, two-piece suits can do it all.
+They can be two- or three-buttoned (and in some rare cases, single-button), single- or double-breasted, and come in any fit or design you can imagine.

 Just at home in the office or in the bar after work, a two-piece suit is the choice for all — well, most — occasions.
 Where they fall down is that they are sometimes just not quite formal enough.
 Be sure to check out our Separates Collection for our 2 piece suit options.